 2. Why Should I Use a Windows Server?

-Most businesses and programming teams use a Windows server to host websites, mobile apps, and cloud software built with the ASP.NET development framework.
+Businesses and programming teams typically use a Windows server to host websites, mobile apps, and cloud software built with the ASP.NET development framework.

-A virtual private server (VPS) allows you to allocate exactly the amount of server resource you need to run applications and support high amounts of web traffic.
+A VPS gives you the benefit of being able to allocate exactly the amount of server resources you need to run applications and support high amounts of web traffic.

-Most Windows VPS plans enable you to increase or decrease vCPU, RAM, storage, and bandwidth in real-time without having to reinstall software or operating system environment.
+Most Windows VPS plans let you increase or decrease vCPU, RAM, storage, and bandwidth in real time without having to reinstall software or the operating system environment.

 A Windows server traditionally supports software development in the Microsoft ASP.NET ecosystem, but newer versions of the framework now support Linux, BSD, and macOS runtimes.